rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

     # 1) accessing Azure blob from Python in Workbench
     # 2) using SQL Azure URLs as the source
     # 3) sending a binary stream directly to Azure Blob
+    # 4) sending metadata files to the Azure Blob (map.txt and uniqueclasses.txt)

     from azure.storage.blob import BlockBlobService